varmoh/documentation/other/rag-assessment.md

 ## Key Features

 - **LLM Provider Management**: Administrators can configure multiple LLM connections and switch between them dynamically (dropdown with cache support).
-- **Continuous Sync with CKB**: Last sync time is displayed in the UI.
+- **Continuous Sync with LKB**: Last sync time is displayed in the UI.
 - **Answer Citations**: Each response is linked to its source.
 - **Fallback Mechanism**: If confidence is low, the response will be “I don’t know.”
 - **Monitoring and Analytics**:
   - Langfuse dashboard for API usage, cost, and performance tracking
-  - Grafana Loki logging and cost alerts for production monitoring
+  - Grafana Loki logging for production system monitoring

 ---